-The XinaBox range currently includes over 70 sensors, bridges, cores, interfaces and other types of peripherals, and it is growing all the time.
+The XinaBox range currently includes over 80 sensors, bridges, cores, interfaces and other types of peripherals, and it is growing all the time.
 These ‘xChips’ will help you to super-charge your BBC micro:bit:

 Build simple and complex circuits quickly and easily.
 The modular system allows you to connect xChips like Lego - anyone can build a circuit in seconds, with no need for soldering irons, breadboards or consumables.
 And when you are done, disassemble the circuit and start again!
-This reusability across multiple classes makes our range a very economic choice for educators.

 Inventing and prototyping.
 Our system makes it easier to prototype ideas.
 No fiddling with wires or running out of pins.